 Estate planning is also a must for families with underage children, disabled adult children and non-traditional families.
 These situations may require multiple trusts addressing different children’s needs.

-Explore your estate planning options free of charge now.
-Contact the Law Offices of Bridget Mackay to reserve your seat at a free educational seminar-707-769-9975.
+Explore your estate planning options now by attending one of our estate planning seminars.
+Contact the Law Offices of Bridget Mackay to reserve your seat at a free educational seminar (707) 769-9975.